Generic Name: baclofen (oral) (BAK loe fen)

 What is baclofen?

-Baclofen is sometimes used to treat muscle spasms and other symptoms in people with injury or disease of the spinal cord.
+Baclofen is used to treat muscle pain, spasms, and stiffness in people with multiple sclerosis or spinal cord injury or disease.

 Do not stop using baclofen suddenly, or you could have unpleasant withdrawal symptoms.